The Woolwich Big Screen and General Gordon Square

 Big Screen schedule

-Big Screen schedule for the week beginning Saturday 27 June 2015:
+Big Screen schedule for the weeks beginning Saturday 18 July and Saturday 25 July 2015:

 BP Big Screens: Live opera and ballet screenings from the Royal Opera House